Durango High School (Colorado): Original Building Architecture and use

 The Durango High School building was designed in the Classical Revival style, intended to accommodate 500 students.
 The building layout was based on a standard "H" shape, to which was added a wing housing the gym and auditorium, resulting in an inverted "T" shape.
 At the time of construction, Durango lacked a theater or public assembly hall, so the auditorium was built with the intent that it be used by the community and school.

 The building is three stories tall with basement except along the north side where it is only one story.
 It is built of buff-colored, smooth-faced brick.
 The building features corner quoining and terra cotta trim, and is one of only two buildings in Durango to feature terra cotta ornamentation.
 At the top of the building's front is an arched parapet bearing a terra cotta plaque which reads "1916", above a rectangular plaque which reads "High School".
 On the east and west wings are two plaques which read "DHS".
-At the front of the building is garden maintained by the Four Corners Rose Society.
+At the front of the building is a garden maintained by the Four Corners Rose Society.

 The building's exterior has remained largely unchanged, except for an addition at the rear of the building when the plunge pool became a swimming pool in 1927.
 The interior changed significantly during renovations in 1977–1978 when the school became the district administration building.
 Classrooms were modified with dropped ceilings and new lighting; the auditorium became a large, level-floored meeting room; and the swimming pool was covered over and became a storage area.